 While some choose to learn the trade on the job, many employers prefer candidates with formal training.
 The two main options for those who wish to enroll in welding training programs are vocational school or community college.

 A skilled trades training program at a vocational school emphasizes welding skills.
-Delta Tech’s hands-on welding program covers welding techniques, shop safety, pipefitting skills, and blue print reading.
+DTC’s hands-on welding program covers welding techniques, shop safety, pipefitting skills, and blue print reading.
 Classes cover metal properties, cutting techniques, safety training, rigging, metallurgy, and math.
 Students may finish the welding program in seven months.
 They receive a diploma upon graduation.

 A community college welding program typically lasts two years and allows students to graduate with an associate degree.
 Some students may take longer to finish due to their individual schedule.
 Welding programs at community colleges cover similar topics as vocational school programs, but students must also enroll in general education classes like English or History.